-A real estate investment trust, also referred to as a REIT, is a company that finances, owns or operates income-producing real estate.
-With a REIT, investors pool their funds to purchase assets.
-If you become a REIT investor, you will not be a real estate owner.
-Instead, you will own a share or shares in the REIT.
+A real estate investment trust is a company that operates, owns, and finances income-producing real estate.
+With a REIT, investors combine their funds to purchase assets, which are held in a portfolio.
+REIT investors do not directly own the real estate but do own a share or shares in the REIT.
 A REIT company manages real estate properties, collects the rent, and distributes the money to shareholders via income dividends.

 There are various kinds of REITs, and the different REITs invest in specific asset types.
-The primary types of REITs are private-placement REITs and public REITs.
+The primary types of REITs are private REITs and public REITs.
 Whether REITs are private or public, an investor does not have direct ownership of the assets.

-Private REITs are exempt from registration with the Securities and Exchange Commission and are not on any stock exchange.
+Private REITs are exempt from registration with the Securities and Exchange Commission (SEC) and are not on any stock exchange.
 Unlike a publicly traded REIT, a share in a private-placement REIT is usually available only to accredited institutional investors.
 Because a private REIT is not publicly traded, it is not a highly liquid investment like a public REIT.

-Many REITs are publicly traded, making them easier to invest in than real estate assets.
+- Public traded: Many REITs are publicly traded, making them easier to invest in than real estate assets.
 Publicly traded REITs offer the advantage of being liquid investments, as people can buy and sell them like stocks.

 To defer your capital gains tax, you can use an UPREIT and contribute your property to the OP in exchange for OP units.
-You will not own shares of the REIT, but you will own units in the operating partnership.
+You will not own shares of the REIT, but you will own units in the Operating Partnership.

 About 1031 Exchanges and DSTs

 Another option for deferring taxes in an exchange is with Delaware Statutory Trusts.
 You can purchase an interest in a DST property through a 1031 exchange.
 A DST is considered a like-kind asset under IRC Revenue Ruling 2004-86.

 What Are DSTs?